Luis-Varona/small-graph-s-bandwidths/README.md

 For specific choices of *S* (namely {-1, 1} and {-1, 0, 1}), the *S*-bandwidth of a quantum network has been shown to be an indicator of high state transfer fidelity due to automorphic properties of the graph, a topic of interest in the broader context of quantum information theory.
 As such, I present a computational survey of the *S*-bandwidths of some small simple connected graphs.
 More precisely, I identify all {-1, 0, 1}-diagonalizable graphs, along with their precise {-1, 0, 1}- and {-1, 1}-bandwidths, in the following categories:

-- simple connected graphs on up to 11 vertices;
+- simple connected graphs on up to 11 vertices (table `con_graphs_1to11`);
-- simple connected regular graphs on up to 14 vertices; and
+- simple connected regular graphs on up to 14 vertices (table `con_reg_graphs_1to14`); and
-- simple connected bipartite graphs on up to 15 vertices.
+- simple connected bipartite graphs on up to 15 vertices (table `con_bip_graphs_1to15`).

+These are all stored in a single SQLite database file: `data/small_graph_s_bandwidths.db`.

 ## Methodology

 Only graphs whose Laplacian eigenvalues are all integers ("Laplacian integral graphs") can be *S*-diagonalizable for *S* = {-1, 0, 1} or *S* = {-1, 1}.[^JP25] Therefore, I started with precomputed lists of all Laplacian integral graphs in each of the three aforementioned categories (available in the `data/input/` directory in the form of graph6 strings), taken from a previous survey I had performed on the [Cedar supercomputer](https://www.sfu.ca/research/institutes-centres-facilities/other-facilities/supercomputer-cedar.html) located at Simon Fraser University.[^Var25]

-I then used the Julia package *SDiagonalizability.jl*, written by myself in collaboration with [Dr. Nathaniel Johnston](https://github.com/nathanieljohnston) and Dr. Sarah Plosker, to determine which of these graphs are {-1, 0, 1}-diagonalizable and minimize their {-1, 0, 1}- and {-1, 1}-bandwidths.[^VJP25] The results for each category were then saved as a separate table in a single SQLite database file: `data/small_graph_s_bandwidths.db`.
+I then used the Julia package *SDiagonalizability.jl*, written by myself in collaboration with [Dr. Nathaniel Johnston](https://github.com/nathanieljohnston) and Dr. Sarah Plosker, to determine which of these graphs are {-1, 0, 1}-diagonalizable and minimize their {-1, 0, 1}- and {-1, 1}-bandwidths.[^VJP25] The results for each category were then saved as a separate table in our SQLite database.

 These computations were also performed on Cedar; see the `jobs/` directory for the job scripts used, as well as `jobs/setup_pyenv.sh` for the Python environment setup script.
 Summaries of the running time, maximum resident set size, etc. for each job are available in `benchmark/`.